Regional Control Strategies for a Spatiotemporal SQEIAR Epidemic Model: Application to COVID-19: Numerical simulation and some discussions

 Figure \ref{fig12} shows the evolution of the recovered population in the absence of control measures.
 The graph shows a significant number of individuals, more than 9100 people, recovering from the virus.
 This high number of recoveries suggests that almost the entire population will become infected at some point, as the virus spreads unchecked throughout the community.
 The large number of recoveries reflects the widespread transmission and eventual resolution of infections without intervention.
 In contrast, figure \ref{fig13} shows the effect of control measures on the recovery rate.
 With controls in place, the number of recoveries does not exceed 3000.
 This reduction is largely due to the implementation of quarantine measures, which effectively limit the spread of the virus and thus reduce the total number of infections.
 Figure \ref{fig5} shows that more than 4300 individuals are quarantined under these measures.

 Figure \ref{fig14} shows the absolute total population of people with and without control measures.
-This demonstrates that control measures allow us to save more than 80 people from death due to the infection.
+This demonstrates that control measures allow us to save more than 80 people from death due to the infection, which is particularly important for a population of no more than 8000 people.